BennyXie/CSE185-GWAS-Implementation/README.md

   --mac MAC             Minimum of minor allele count of a genotype --version             show program's version number and exit --debug               Print debug messages
+  --threads THREADS, -t THREADS
+                        Number of threads to use
 ```

 ## Report Error